knightcode/hashtagbattle/README.md

 backend queries and increments each count in the database, and it periodically collects a list of the unique hashtags from it as well.
-As such, there's a bit of a delay (currently set to a maximum of 3 minutes) before a new battle starts being filtered from the twitter stream.
+As such, there's a bit of a delay (currently set to a maximum of 3 minutes) before a new battle starts getting filtered from the twitter stream.

 ## Dependencies
 - Django (tested on 1.6)